 NVRM provides for its mortgage origination and other operating activities using cash generated from operations, borrowings from its parent company, NVR, as well as a revolving mortgage repurchase agreement (the "Repurchase Agreement"), which is non-recourse to NVR.
 The Repurchase Agreement provides for loan purchases up to \$25,000, subject to certain sub-limits.
-At June 30, 2013, there was no outstanding debt under the Repurchase Agreement.
+At September 30, 2013, there was no outstanding debt under the Repurchase Agreement.
 Amounts outstanding under the Repurchase Agreement are collateralized by the Company's mortgage loans held for sale.
-As of June 30, 2013, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.
-The Repurchase Agreement was renewed with materially consistent terms and conditions and expires on July 30, 2014.
+As of September 30, 2013, there were no borrowing base limitations reducing the amount available for borrowings under the Repurchase Agreement.
+The Repurchase Agreement expires on July 30, 2014.